 I always keep paint chip samples from the paint I have used in various rooms of the house in my purse.
 I write the room on the back.

 To decorate a room.
 Pick something that makes you "happy" when you think about it. ie; a pleasant time in your life, a vacation even a song.
-Then shop around at thrift stores/discount stores, and find anything that has to do with that idea.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.